cytechmobile/buddymeet/readme.txt

 * Customization of all the paremeters that [Jitsi Meet API](https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md) supports
 * The [buddymeet] short code to add a conference room to any wordpress page

-BuddyMeet uses by default the meet.jit.si service is which maintained by the Jitsi team at 8x8.
+BuddyMeet uses by default the meet.jit.si service which is maintained by the Jitsi team at 8x8.
 Upon the initialization of a room, BuddyMeet sends the following information to the service:

 * The name of the current buddypress group as the subject of the call
 * The name, the surname and the avatar of the currently logged in user

-Moreover meet.jit.si service uses the

 However, if you want to use your own hosted installation of Jitsi Meet, you can just configure the corresponding domain via the "Manage" menu of a BuddyPress group.
 For more information about Jitsi Meet please follow the links below: